jsubei/IRDTunaAtlas/README.md

 ## Updates

 The input data are expected to be updated on a yearly basis by FAO and IRD.
 This update is managed by a set of dedicated scripts:
- - IRD legacy code
+ - IRD legacy SQL code: the persistent storage of data is ensured by a PostgreSQL / Postgis database / multi-dimensionnal data warehouse
+  -- first version has been set up by Jean Jacques Lechauve in early 2000's -- a second version has been set up in 2015 by Paul Taconet, Emmanuel Chassot, Julien Barde
+ - IRD legacy R code: the current R code is mainly coming from -- a translation in R of previous Fortran code (Alain and Viveca Fonteneau) achived by Julien Trollet -- the packaging of previous R code within a workflow: Paul Taconet, Emmanuel Chassot, Julien Barde.
+See Paul Taonet github repositories [rtunaatlas](https://github.com/ptaconet/rtunaatlas) and [rtunaatlas_scripts]https://github.com/ptaconet/rtunaatlas_scripts)
- - IRD and FAO/FIRMS Tuna Atlas update to manage previous IRD workflow with geoflow package
+ - IRD and FAO/FIRMS Tuna Atlas update to manage previous IRD workflow with geoflow and related package to manage OGC standards (provided by Emmanuel Blondel)

 ## Other resources

 Several resources proved invaluable when building this app, including:
 - IRD original Tuna Atlas written by Alain Fonteneau [tutorial by Florianne Verkroost](https://www.documentation.ird.fr/hor/fdi:010012425) on building interactive maps;
 - The [PDF atlas](https://horizon.documentation.ird.fr/exl-doc/pleins_textes/divers11-03/010012425.pdf) ;